-- 1. Submit a completed application for admission and a \$200.00 (U.S. funds non-refundable application fee; - 2.
-Submit an acceptable score of 500 or above on the Test of English as a Foreign Language-TOEFL (Not required for British Commonwealth Nations or Former members, and/or those who were educated in English, with verification); - 3.
-Submit an English copy of the catalog from the Department where the baccalaureate degree was earned, and English official transcripts.
-Applicants with an advanced degree must provide catalogs for both degrees; - 4.
-Submit a Certification of Financial Resource form (available at SWCU online).
-Students are responsible for all expenses incurred including travel, tuition, fees, housing, board, etc. Documentation of financial responsibility will be required; - 5.
-If dependents are to accompany the student to the United States, it must be stated on the application, and a guarantee must be given for the round trip transportation and financial support for dependents throughout the time of enrollment; - 6.
-If the international student is a member of the International Pentecostal Holiness Church, a written recommendation is required from the homeland missionary or field representative for the applicant's country of residence; - 7.
-Upon completion of the first six items, an acceptance letter and an I-20 form will be released to the applicant; - 8.
-Obtain visa at a United States Embassy; - 9.
-Students are not to arrive in the United States before being granted final acceptance by the Department of Graduate Studies and the Form I-20 has been released.
-Applicants arriving without means of support and a student visa may be deported and may not be eligible to return to the United States. - 10.
-Students are required to carry medical insurance for themselves and their families while they are in the United States at their own expense while enrolled in SCU.
-Automobile insurance is also required if a vehicle is driven or owned by a student. - 11.
-The SCU Department of Graduate Studies follows the regulations of the Immigration and Naturalization Service of the United States Department of Justice.
-Applicants will be admitted on the basis of an overall judgment as to their ability to carry on a program of graduate studies in the English language. - 12.
-Upon arriving in the United States, the student must report directly to the Department of Graduate Studies Office to provide copies of Visa, I-94 (showing port of entry, date of arrival to the United States, and F-1 status) and passport. - 13.
-If an International Student is transferring from another United States institution, copies of these documents and a transcript from the institution must be presented with the application for admission.
+- The Application must be completed in the English language and submitted to the Admissions Office.
+All applicable items on the application must be completed. - Prior to issuing an I-20, a \$200.00 application fee will be added to international students' billing statement in the initial semester of enrollment to cover the costs of processing.
+This fee is nonrefundable. - If English is not the applicant's first language, the applicant must provide evidence of proficiency in spoken and written English.
+A score of the Test of English as a Foreign Language (TOEFL) must be at least 525 PBT or 196 CBT or 59 iBT (or equivalent IELTS score). - Applicants must submit official high school transcripts and, if applicable, all official transcripts of previous college work.
+These transcripts must be translated into English, and college coursework be accompanied by a "basic, course-by-course" evaluation from World Education Services (WES) or other international transcript evaluation service provider.
+This evaluation will be done at the cost of the student. - Applicants must demonstrate the ability to pay the cost of a college education at Southwestern Christian University.
+The CERTIFICATE OF FINANCIAL RESOURCES (CFR) section of the Estimated Cost Sheet must be submitted with the application to the International Student Advisor in the admissions office. - If dependents are to accompany the student to the United States, it must be stated on the application, and a guarantee must be given for the round trip transportation and financial support for dependents throughout the time of enrollment: - If the international student is a member of the International Pentecostal Holiness Church, a written recommendation is required from the homeland missionary or field representative for the applicant's country of residence; - Obtain visa at a United States Embassy; - Students are not to arrive in the United States before being granted final acceptance by the Department of Graduate Studies and the Form I-20 has been released.
+Applicants arriving without means of support and a student visa may be deported and may not be eligible to return to the United States. - Students are required to carry medical insurance for themselves and their families while they are in the United States at their own expense while enrolled in SCU.
+Automobile insurance is also required if a vehicle is driven or owned by a student. - Upon arriving in the United States, the student must report directly to the Department of Graduate Studies Office to provide copies of Visa, I-94 (showing port of entry, date of arrival to the United States, and F-1 status) and passport. - If an International Student is transferring from another United States institution, copies of these documents and a transcript from the institution must be presented with the application for admission.
 The student must be in good standing with the previous institution and SEVIS in order to obtain a transfer.
-Once the transfer is done, a new I-20 will be created showing the student has been transferred to SCU.

-14. Any student found to be out of status must be reported to Customs and Immigration Services within 21 days.
+Once the transfer is done, a new I-20 will be created showing the student has been transferred to SCU. - Any student found to be out of status must be reported to Customs and Immigration Services within 21 days.